Prae-Flott/tutorial/ros2_setup.md

 To get the battery state from a robot using ROS2, you need to write a subscriber node that listens to the **`/battery_state`** topic.
 This topic publishes messages of type **`sensor_msgs/msg/BatteryState`**.
 The **`BatteryState`** message type typically includes information about the battery's voltage, current, charge, capacity, and status.

 We need to pay attention to the `**QoS profile**` used by iRobot.
-ROS ia based around sending messages to topics, and can be considered to be a message broker.
+ROS is based around sending messages to topics, and can be considered to be a message broker.
 Like all message brokers, there is a quality of service (QoS) that defines when a topic can be considered stale, how messages are stored if a subscriber is offline, and things like that.

 Follow the Blogs ( [https://jimbobbennett.dev/blogs/irobot-create3-subscribe-to-messages/](https://jimbobbennett.dev/blogs/irobot-create3-subscribe-to-messages/)).
 The relevant details are the **`QoS profile`**, particularly the **`Reliability`**, **`Durability`**, and **`Liveliness`**.
 To subscribe to these messages, the subscriber needs to create a **`QoSProfile`** object with the same settings, and pass this to the **`create_subscription`** call: